openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

         # Setting the https_verify option below to False is highly discouraged
         # for use in a production setting.
 This would make the communication
         # path vulnerable to man-in-the-middle attacks.
 The default is True
         # for a secure path.
+Also provide a location of your chosen CA's
+        #  certificates to avoid use of a random list of CAs provided by distros.
         https_verify=True
+        https_local_certificate=/home/user/certs

         [ml2_type_nexus_vxlan]
         # Comma-separated list of <vni_min>:<vni_max> tuples enumerating